MBowey/Assignment_18_Blockchain_PoA/README.md

 * Copy and paste the addresses from your nodes created in step 1 into the list of accounts to seal.

 * Paste them again in the list of accounts to pre-fund.
-And then choose 'no' for pre-funding the pre-compiled accounts with wei.
+And then choose `no` for pre-funding the pre-compiled accounts with wei.

 * Next you will need to pick a number of your choice to use as a chain ID.
 This will be used to help connect MyCrypto Wallet to your network.
 In my case, I used `999` and then hit enter.
 See below screenshot as a reference.